playn/playn.github.io/docs/reversi-tutorial.md

 The method that does all the work is `paintImpl`.
 Every [Layer] draws itself to a [Surface].
-This is an accelerated drawing API where every drawing command results in a quad getting added to a [Quadbatch] for eventual rendering by the GPU.
+This is an accelerated drawing API where every drawing command results in a quad getting added to a [QuadBatch] for eventual rendering by the GPU.
 In this case, we're drawing some lines.
 Lines are just really skinny quads which are filled, in this case, by a solid color.
 We could also use [Surface].`setFillPattern` to fill them with a texture, if we wanted to be fancy.